paravsingla/paravsingla.github.io/README.md

-This repo is for my personal [website](https://paravsingla.com), powered by jekyll and github pages.
+This repo is for my old personal [website](https://paravsingla.github.io), powered by jekyll and github pages.